AlienMiylla/WHSTechNotes/journal.md

 # September 30, 2025

 The phrase "6, 7" is mostly meaningless, a nonsensical inside joke that spread through TikTok.
 Its origin traces back to a viral rap song, and some memes also connect it to basketball player LaMelo Ball's height.
 Students use it to indicate something is "so-so" or simply as a playful, random interjection in class or hallways.
 The moody fun is in the shared, absurd reference, often accompanied by a hand motion.
 It is meant to be funny and confusing to adults.
 Students repeat it because it signifies belonging to an online youth culture.
 All of this is just a meme 6 7!

+# October 6, 2025

+I would allow phones Ai because it's better than a regular teacher but it's not only for answers it can teach you a easy way of teaching you and I would unbocked all the games because im that one person and every dosen't have a chance to either play games when they get home.
+I'm gonna add an hour for lunch time.
+No more Math and No more staar testing,no more homework and give us easy work.
+Band I have nothing to say for that because it's easy and fun and I also have nothing to say in this class because it's fun.